42nd Street (film): Production

 Pat Denning (George Brent) and his old vaudeville partner Dorothy Brock (Bebe Daniels).

 The film was Ruby Keeler's first, and the first time that Busby Berkeley, Harry Warren and Al Dubin had worked for Warner Bros.
+Pictures.
 Mervyn LeRoy, the original director, became ill and Lloyd Bacon was hired to replace him.
 LeRoy was dating Ginger Rogers at the time and had suggested that she take the role of Ann.

 Actors who were considered for lead roles include Warren William and Richard Barthelmess for the role of Julian Marsh, eventually played by Warner Baxter; Kay Francis and Ruth Chatterton instead of Bebe Daniels for the role of Dorothy Brock; Loretta Young as Peggy Sawyer instead of Ruby Keeler; Joan Blondell instead of Ginger Rogers for Anytime Annie; Glenda Farrell for the role of Lorraine, played by Una Merkel; and Frank McHugh instead of George E. Stone as Andy.

 The film began production on October 5, 1932.
 The shooting schedule ran for 28 days at the Warner Bros. studio in Burbank, California.
 The total production cost is estimated to have been between $340,000 and $439,000.